 This guidance explains the rights of European Economic Area (EEA) and Swiss citizens to UK benefits and pensions.

 The UK has left the EU.
 The EU Withdrawal Agreement sets out the terms of the UK’s withdrawal from the EU.

 Irish citizens living in the UK

 You, and members of your family living in the UK, will be able to claim or continue to receive the UK benefits you are entitled to.
 You will also continue to receive any Irish benefits you remain entitled to while living in the UK.

 Other EEA and Swiss citizens

 Living in the UK by 31 December 2020

 You and your family members living in the UK by 31 December 2020 will be able to claim or continue receiving UK benefits for as long as you continue to be lawfully resident in the UK and meet the eligibility requirements.

-You will need to apply to the EU Settlement Scheme by 30 June 2021 to remain in the UK and be eligible to claim benefits.
+You will need to apply to the EU Settlement Scheme as soon as possible to remain in the UK and be eligible to claim benefits.

 Moving to the UK

 If you want to move to the UK you will be able to apply for an immigration status under the skills-based immigration system.
 The rules on claiming certain UK benefits have changed.

 You will still be eligible for a UK State Pension as long as you meet the qualifying conditions.

 If you have made social security contributions in the EEA or Switzerland by 31 December 2020 and you are covered by the EU Withdrawal Agreement, you can still use these to help you qualify for a UK State Pension.

 Moving back to the EEA or Switzerland